RAK3372 WisBlock LPWAN Module Quick Start Guide

 - Only 5 V solar panels are supported.
 Do not use 12 V solar panels.
 It will destroy the charging unit and eventually other electronic parts.

-- Make sure the battery wires match the polarity on the baseboard.
+- Make sure the battery wires match the polarity on the WisBlock Base Board.
 Not all batteries have the same wiring.

-The battery can be recharged, as well, via a small solar panel, as shown in Figure 10.
-The matching connector for the solar panel wires is an JST ZHR-2 1.5 mm pitch female.
+The battery can also be recharged via a small solar panel, as shown in Figure 10.
+The matching connector for the solar panel wires is a JST ZHR-2 1.5 mm pitch female.

 Specifications of the battery and solar panel can be found on the datasheet of the WisBlock Base.